kids encyclopedia robot

 Nicol became a first-team regular for many subsequent seasons, winning the league championship and FA Cup "double" in 1986 under the guidance of Kenny Dalglish, pipping Everton to the title by just two points and then beating them 3–1 in the first-ever all Merseyside FA Cup final.
 He was also settling into an international career, which would ultimately yield 27 caps and a place in the 1986 FIFA World Cup in Mexico, with Scotland.
 A versatile player, he played most often at right back following the departure of Phil Neal in 1985, though he also featured at left back, in the centre of defence and as a midfield player.
 He even played up front on a couple of occasions.
 He earned the nickname 'Chopsy' because of how he pronounced the word 'chips'.

 In the 1987–88 season, he was in a good goal scoring form, despite playing in a position not naturally conducive to attacking.
-This form included a memorable hat-trick at Newcastle United and a phenomenal long-range header at Arsenal.
+This form included a memorable hat-trick at Newcastle United and a phenomenal long-range header to win at Arsenal on the opening day of the season.
 Nicol's defensive qualities were also much admired as Liverpool coasted to the league title, but missed out on another "double" when Wimbledon surprisingly beat them 1–0 in the FA Cup final at Wembley.
 Nicol was the last Liverpool player to have a chance to equalise and force extra-time, but his diving header in injury time flew narrowly over the crossbar.

 A year later, Nicol played his part as Liverpool won the FA Cup against Everton, winning 3–2 after extra time, but lost the League title in a decider against Arsenal with virtually the last kick of the season.
 The campaign ended on a personal high for Nicol as he was named Footballer of the Year by football writers.